GLOBAL MARKETS-Stocks rally, dollar stable after jump in U.S. CPI data

 By Herbert Lash and Simon Jessop

-NEW YOR/LONDON, June 10 (Reuters) - Global stocks surged and the dollar held steady on Thursday as investors took in their stride a spike in U.S. inflation that was higher than expected but not big enough to shake the Federal Reserve's stance that rising consumer prices will be transitory.
+NEW YORK/LONDON, June 10 (Reuters) - Global stocks surged and bond yields were subdued on Thursday after a jump in U.S. inflation was seen as not enough to change the Federal Reserve's view that rising consumer prices will be transitory or alter its easy monetary policy.

-MSCI's all-country world index surged to a record intra-day high after the U.S. Labor Department earlier said the consumer price index in the 12 months through May accelerated 5.0%, the biggest year-on-year increase since August 2008.
+MSCI's benchmark, the S&P 500 and a key European index surged to record highs after the U.S. Labor Department said the consumer price index in the 12 months ended in May accelerated 5.0%, the biggest year-on-year increase since August 2008.

 "The market is really buying into the narrative that the rise in inflation is in fact transient because you're not seeing that necessarily being priced into fears in the bond market," Rajappa said.

-Many investors believe growth is going to slow, perhaps significantly, and will trump any acceleration in inflation, which is still going to be temporary, said Joseph LaVorgna, chief economist for the Americas at Natixis in New York.
+Many investors believe economic growth will soon slow, perhaps significantly, and trump any acceleration in inflation, which will still be temporary, said Joseph LaVorgna, chief economist for the Americas at Natixis in New York.

 "If it turns out the economy is weaker in the next three to six months than people think, it won't even matter if inflation continues to surprise to the upside," LaVorgna said.